maxxsaid/project2/readme.md

 ## User Stories

+- user can signup/login
-- user can create a bucket list entry
+- user can create their own bucket list entry
-- user can go back to main page to view all entries
+- user can click on the name of their entry to the show page of that entry
 - user can edit/delete an entry on the show page
+- user can go back to the index page to view all entries
+- user can go back to home page by clicking the logo

 ## Challenges

-- detail roadblocks and anything you did to overcome whether you did or didn't
+- making the website responsive
+- adding the right images to the carousel
+- user being able to add their own images (images weren't showing up)

 ## List of Technologies

+- "bcryptjs": "^2.4.3",
-- connect-mongo
+- "connect-mongo": "^4.6.0",
-- dotenv
+- "dotenv": "^10.0.0",
-- express
+- "express": "^4.17.1",
-- express session
+- "express-session": "^1.17.2",
-- liquid-express-views
+- "liquid-express-views": "^1.0.8",
-- method-override
+- "method-override": "^3.0.0",
-- mongoose
+- "mongoose": "^6.0.12",
-- morgan
+- "morgan": "^1.10.0"